Historian and Author

 I am an associate professor in the John B. Hattendorf Center for Maritime Historical Research at the U.S. Naval War College.
 I specialize in the naval history of Britain and other countries from the eighteenth to the twentieth centuries.
 I teach an elective and co-direct the Graduate Certificate in Maritime History, and I have also taught in the Strategy and Policy Department.
 My newest book is The Horrible Peace: British Veterans at the End of the Napoleonic Wars (UMass, 2023).
 You can read more about it here.

-I have edited several books and collections, beginning with the Festschrift for John Hattendorf, Strategy and the Sea.
-In 2019, Palgrave published Eighteenth-Century Naval Officers: A Transnational Perspective and in 2020, the Naval War College Press published The Hattendorf Prize Lectures, Volume 1: 2011–2019.
+Since then, I have focused much more on naval strategy and operations, in keeping with my position at the Naval War College.
+Links to roughly ten articles and chapters on those themes can be found here.
+One of those articles, on the naval defense of Ireland, won the 2018 Sir Julian Corbett Prize in Modern Naval History.
+I have also edited several books and collections, beginning with the Festschrift for John Hattendorf, Strategy and the Sea.
+In 2020, the Naval War College Press published The Hattendorf Prize Lectures, Volume 1: 2011–2019.
 I also edited a special forum on “Navies in the West Indies in the Age of Sail” in the International Journal of Maritime History.

 Paul Kennedy and I have collaborated on two projects, both based on conferences organized through International Security Studies at Yale.
 We edited Navies in Multipolar Worlds, which was published with Routledge, and we have another project entitled Planning for War at Sea forthcoming with the Naval Institute Press.
 Along with my teaching responsibilities, these projects have pushed my research into the twentieth century.
 I published an article on the Battle of the Atlantic in the Journal of Military History, and I am a contributing editor for the Routledge Handbook on the Pacific War.